open-telemetry/opentelemetry-specification/specification/opentracing-compatibility.md

 ### SpanContext

-The `SpanContext` interface MUST be implemented using a OpenTelemetry `SpanContext` in conjuction with an associated `CorrelationContext`.
+The `SpanContext` interface MUST be implemented using a OpenTelemetry `SpanContext` in conjunction with an associated `CorrelationContext`.

 Observe that the assigned `SpanContext` and `CorrelationContext` MUST be read-only and MUST NOT change after creation.